Type your paragraph here.

 In 1922, thirty nine men of the East Bloomfield-Holcomb community gathered together and formed what is now known as the East Bloomfield-Holcomb Fire Department.
 With the small financial resources available, the Department’s first piece of fire fighting equipment was a hand-drawn, two wheeled cart carrying water and a chemical solution that was mixed at the scene of the fire.

-In 1925, a conventional fire truck was purchased and the East Bloomfield-Holcomb Fire Department was on its way into the era of mechanical equipment.
-Today, the Department has two 1250 gal. per minute pumpers, each carrying 1,000 gallons of water.
+In 1925, a conventional fire truck was purchased & the East Bloomfield-Holcomb Fire Department was on its way into the era of mechanical equipment.
+Today, the department has two 1250 gal. per minute pumpers, each carrying 1,000 gallons of water.
 One 1,000 gal. per minute mini-pumper, one 2,000 gal. tanker truck, and one 4-wheel drive brush truck.
 Monies for all equipment, minus the ambulances, are provided by the collection of a fire tax through the East Bloomfield-Holcomb Fire District.